Dartleader1/1800_202510_BBY07/README.md

 ## Contributors

-- Justin - BCIT CSIT Student, professional coder with over 2 weeks of expereience.
+- **Justin** - BCIT CSIT Student, professional coder with over 2 weeks of expereience.
 Fun fact: Is double jointed in the right thumb.
-- **Teammate Name** -Ahmad Rashid - CIT Student with over one week of expereience.
+- **Ahmad Rashid** - CIT Student with over one week of expereience.
 Fun Fact :nothing

 - **Peter** - I'm a BCIT CST student here and trying to learn how to use git.
 Fun fact: I learnd few years Kunfu.

-- Justin - BCIT CSIT Student, professional coder with over 2 weeks of expereience.
-Fun fact: Is double jointed in the right thumb.

-- **Teammate Name** - BCIT CST Student, Frontend enthusiast with a knack for creative design.
-Fun fact: Has a collection of over 50 houseplants.

-- **Teammate Name** -Ahmad Rashid

 ---